- Start dateSeptember 2018

 - A portfolio of work

-- International Baccalaureate with 3 certificate passes, 2 at higher level and 1 at standard level, with a minimum grade 4 in each certificate pass
+- Equivalent EU or non-EU qualifications.
+For example - International Baccalaureate Diploma with 3 certificate passes, 2 at higher level and 1 at standard level, with minimum grade 4 in each certificate pass

 All classes are taught in English.
 If English isn't your first language you must provide evidence at enrolment of the following: